How to Find a Suboxone or MAT Provider in Texas

 Contact A Treatment Center Directly

 You can also reach out to Texas addiction treatment centers to find out if they offer medication-assisted treatment.
-One phone call to an admissions representative should be able to answer many of your questions, including their services, what insurances they take, their credentials, whether they have doctors on staff and any other inquiries you may have.
+One phone call to an admissions representative should be able to answer many of your questions, including their services, what insurance they take, their credentials, whether they have doctors on staff, and any other inquiries you may have.
 Your doctor may ultimately refer you to a treatment center that offers MAT for a variety of reasons.
 They may not be licensed to provide MAT, or they may be at their patient eligibility cap.
 You or your loved one can learn how to find a Suboxone or MAT provider in Texas by contacting treatment centers in your area.

 Texas MAT at Recovery Unplugged Austin

 If you or someone you care about needs to know how to find a Texas Suboxone or MAT provider, Recovery Unplugged is ready to help guide you toward the care you need at your Austin location.
-We are a licensed and reputable MAT provider staffed with trained and experienced doctors, compassionate and supportive nurses and an attentive support staff.
+We are a licensed and reputable MAT provider with trained and experienced doctors, compassionate and supportive nurses, and an attentive support staff.
 We will help you or your loved one determine whether or not medication-assisted treatment is the right option for you and provide comprehensive care, should you need it.

 It’s important to realize, however, that medication-assisted treatment is not meant to replace any other element of care, such as behavioral rehab or counseling.
 Recovery Unplugged Austin offers MAT as part of a comprehensive treatment program that may also include detoxification and behavioral rehab.
 Contact us today to learn more about what we can do for you or the person you care about.